 Avoiding purchases that would disallow losses according to IRS wash-sale rules

 None of this is quite as exciting as trying to predict where the price of oil is going or which tech stock will be the next big thing.
 But being savvy about the tax consequences of trading can help preserve wealth in a portfolio.
 This gives investors more dollars to put to work in the market and can really add up over the long run.
-In our experience investors can add up to 2% to their after-tax returns with a disciplined process.
+Third-party research has shown that tax management can add 1%–2% in after-tax excess returns.*

 These techniques are available to any investor, but for many they’re an afterthought, addressed maybe once a year, if at all.
 Additionally, tax management might be at odds with the alpha-seeking goals of the manager the investor has selected.
 And although passive, index-based mutual funds or ETFs are relatively tax efficient, they can’t produce any additional tax benefits for the investor.
 The solution to all this is a tax-managed direct indexing portfolio.